• Skip to primary navigation

 Shrikhand in a pretty bowl garnished with saffron and pistachios - Kesar Pista shrikhand

-When you want a delicious dessert without much effort, make this easy no-cook and no-fail Shrikhand.
+When you want a delicious dessert without much effort, make this easy, no-cook, and no-fail Shrikhand.

-Enjoy this kesar pista shrikhand as is, or combine with gulab jamun to make this fusion Gulab Jamun shrikhand bowls.
+Enjoy this kesar pista shrikhand as is, or combine it with gulab jamun to make this fusion Gulab Jamun shrikhand bowls.

 What is Shrikhand?